Temporary Visa

 He is indeed preparing a place for us.

-Despite the challenge of moving again, Spain really is an answer to prayer.
-Throughout our time here in Budapest, Glyn has been able to keep a semi-consistent flow of out-of-town work going, but that rhythm of life meant that Glyn was happiest when he was away working hard, which made for a difficult home life.
-I thought the answer was to adapt and knuckle down, which can sometimes be right.
-And at the time, even if we had wanted to move, my role was fixed in Budapest.
-But that changed this year.
-There was a great upheaval in Hungary which caused a cascade of change, and we felt the tent pegs start to lift.
+Despite the challenges, Spain is an answer to prayer.
+In Budapest, Glyn maintained out-of-town work, but that rhythm meant he was happiest away—creating a strain at home.
+I thought the answer was to adapt and push through.
+And even if we had wanted to move, my role was fixed in Budapest.
+But this year changed everything.
+A great upheaval in Hungary triggered a cascade of change, and we felt the tent pegs start to lift.

 But through it all, God is preparing a new place for us.

-God is preparing a place for us, and I'm so excited to take him up on his offer.
+God is preparing a place for us, and I'm excited to take Him up on His offer.